Château du Moulin-à-Vent, Moulin-à-Vent `La Rochelle`

 Vinification

-Once at the winery, approximately 65% of the grapes were destemmed and the rest were left as whole clusters.
-Fermentation took place in stainless steel tanks with one pump-over per day.
-A third of the wine was then aged in used French oak barrels for 15 months, the remaining 70% was kept in stainless steel tanks.
-The wine was then blended before bottling.
+Once at the winery, approximately 65% of the Gamay bunches were destemmed and the rest were left as whole clusters.
+Fermentation took place in stainless-steel tanks with one pump-over per day.
+Half of the wine was then aged in used French oak barrels for nine months, the remaining 50% was kept in stainless-steel tanks.
+After the final blend was assembled, it spent a further nine months in stainless-steel before bottling.

 Tasting Notes & Technical Details

-This wine is bright violet in colour.
-On the nose, a powerful bouquet of cherry, flowers and spice alongside hints of sage and pepper.
-The palate opens with concentrated notes of bright blackberry, cherry and violets with mineral undertones.
-Elegant with fine-grained tannins, fresh acidity and an impressive long finish.
+This wine is bright ruby in colour.
+On the nose, vibrant aromas of cherry, violets and spice are married with subtle hints of sage and gunflint.
+Elegant on the palate with structured tannins, fresh acidity and an impressively long finish.

 Alcohol (ABV)